Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Missouri is 17-15-1 against the spread this season compared to Princeton's 16-12-0 ATS record.
-The Missouri Tigers have a 17-16-0 record going over the point total, while games involving the Princeton Tigers have a record of 15-12-1 when it comes to hitting the over.
-The teams combine to score 154.8 points per game, 4.3 more points than this matchup's total.
-Over the last 10 contests, Missouri has a 5-5 record against the spread while going 7-3 overall.
-Princeton has gone 8-2 against the spread and 8-2 overall in its last 10 matches.
+Missouri has compiled a 17-15-1 record against the spread this season, while Princeton is 16-12-0.
+In terms of hitting the over, games involving the Missouri Tigers are 17-16-0 and the Princeton Tigers are 15-12-1.
+The two teams score an average of 154.8 points per game, 4.8 more points than this matchup's total.
+Missouri is 5-5 against the spread and 7-3 overall over its past 10 games, while Princeton has gone 8-2 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.